camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

     --values https://helm.camunda.io/camunda-platform/values/values-latest.yaml
 ```

-The same works for previous supported versions as follows:
+The same works for previously supported versions as follows:

 ```bash
 # This will install Camunda Helm chart v8.1.x with the latest applications/dependencies of v8.1.x.